• Skip to primary navigation

 As we already mentioned, you should allow 20 minutes for every pound of meat when cooking meat in the Instant Pot.
 You should allow 20 – 25 minutes for natural pressure release for a tender roast.

 This may seem like a long time, but it takes less time than the 6-8 hours in a slow cooker or the oven.
-Plus, there’s the added benefit of not having to check it or watch it in the oven.
+Plus, the added benefit is not having to check it or watch it in the oven.

 The general rule for leftovers is 3-5 days.
 If in doubt, throw it out after 5 days.

 Yes, like most other cooked meats, you can certainly freeze leftover roast.
-Simply put any leftovers and enough of the liquid to cover it into a freezer-safe container.
-The liquid will make sure it doesn’t get freezer burnt so quickly and dry out.
+Simply put any leftovers and enough of the liquid to cover them into a freezer-safe container.
+The liquid will make sure it doesn’t get freezer-burned so quickly and dry out.

 Again, your imagination is the only limit in how to use your leftover Instant Pot roast.